Why Different Recipes Are Needed for Different Dogs

 Weight Management: Overweight dogs need low-calorie, high-fiber diets to help them lose weight safely.
 Lean proteins and vegetables provide nutrients without extra calories.
 Controlling portions and regular exercise are key too.

-Making ensuring your dog receives the proper nourishment begins with being aware of these various needs.
+Ensuring your dog receives the proper nourishment begins with awareness of these various needs.

 Breed-Specific Nutritional Needs